DHRI-Curriculum/ProjectLab/lessons.md

 ## What else can we do?

 We can add more headers, just like that.
 (Make sure they are of the correct level.
-If the previous one is level one—`#`—then make this one level two: `##`)
+If the previous one is level one—`#`—then make this one level two: `##`.
+If you need to go deeper, level three headers is the last depth that we can do, using `###` before your header.)

 We can use **bolding** or _italicizing_.
 It would really be good if you use `**` to surround bolded text and *_* to suround italicized text.
 (Then I can use regular expressions to make sure your texts are interpreted correctly!)